openshift/federation-dev/federated-pacman/README.md

 the database.

 ## Moving the Application
 By patching the `federateddeployment` the application can be scheduled and unscheduled between the clusters.
-Below we will remove the *pacman* application from all clusters except for east2.
+The step below remove the *pacman* application from all clusters except for east2.
 This is done by modifying the `federateddeployment`
 ~~~sh
 oc --context=east1 -n pacman patch federateddeployment pacman --type=merge -p '{"spec":{"overrides":[{"clusterName":"west2","clusterOverrides":[{"path":"spec.replicas","value":0}]},{"clusterName":"east1","clusterOverrides":[{"path":"spec.replicas","value":0}]}]}}'
 ~~~